pi-top/pi-topd/README.md

 sudo apt install pt-hub pt-speaker
 </pre>

-As both the packages `pt-hub` and `pt-pulse` have dependencies on the pt-device-manager, the `pt-device-manager` package will also be installed and enabled.
+As both the packages `pt-hub` and `pt-pulse` have dependencies on the pi-topd, the `pi-topd` package will also be installed and enabled.
 It is not recommended to install any of the Python 3 libraries directly if you require plug-and-play functionality.

 ### Summary
-`pt-device-manager` is a Python 3 program that when installed and run on a pi-top device enables detection, configuration and management of pi-top hardware.
+`pi-topd` is a Python 3 program that when installed and run on a pi-top device enables detection, configuration and management of pi-top hardware.
 This includes hubs (e.g. pi-top or pi-topCEED) as well as peripherals (pi-topPULSE, pi-topSPEAKER).
 The actual work of communicating with each hardware device is handled by software equivalent to 'device drivers' in separate repositories.
-However the pt-device-manager takes care of loading and initialising these drivers in a pattern akin to a _plugin_ architecture.
+However the pi-topd takes care of loading and initialising these drivers in a pattern akin to a _plugin_ architecture.

 The responsibilities of the device manager include: